-The very sensitive tip of your tongue will help to clarify the contrasts, but now, without your tongue, take a minute to sense those tastes directly.
+The very sensitive tip of your tongue will help to clarify the contrasts, but without your tongue, take a minute a day to sense those tastes directly.
 A minute a day is the easiest way to re-learn.

 Your nostrils are where you sense smells.
-Breathe in and savour the scent in your nostrils, and notice the contrast, notice how this sensation, the scent, dissapears on the out breath.
+Breathe in and savour the scent in your nostrils, and notice the contrast, notice how this sensation, the scent, disappears on the out breath.